 Click the next button to review, and select the “Open Properties” checkbox.
 Complete the setup and the properties window will open for you to make final adjustments to this schedule.
 You can edit the triggers and scheduling here, but the important thing we need to do is change the security options.

 Select the “Run whether user is logged o nor not” radio button and enter your password to allow the script to run even if you’re not logged into the machine.
 Also be sure to check the “Run with highest privileges” option to make the script Run as Administrator, which is required for the script to work properly.
+For FileMaker Server 17 it is important that the user you enter here is allowed to log in to the FMS admin console through external authentication, as described in the previous step.

 That’s all that you need to do!
 Your script should run automatically at your scheduled time to renew your SSL certificate with Let’s Encrypt.
 Do a test to make sure that it’s all working properly, that it gets a new certificate for you, and that your FileMaker Server service restarts after it has retrieved the certificate.
 If there is an issue, you may want to run the script manually in PowerShell or debug with the PowerShell ISE to locate any issues.